bicced/ReadmeCryptoPriceChart/README.md

 1. **Create a Workflow**: Add a `main.yml` file in the `.github/workflows` directory of your repository.

 2. **Ensure Write Permissions**: Make sure your repository has the necessary permissions to update the README file.
+Under the repository's - Settings > Actions > General > Workflow permissions

 3. **Customize Your Setup**:
    - You can modify settings in the `main.yml` file